cjerdonek/rcv-results-reporter/README.md

 doesn't anymore.
 See
 [here](https://www.sfelections.org/results/20181106/data/20181127/d2/20181127_d2.html)
 for an example of that from a 2018 contest.)

+Hovering over an RCV-related term in the table shows a definition, as in the screenshot below.
+This helps people understand the results and what they are looking at.

+![Screenshot of an HTML page of the round-by-round results when hovering your mouse pointer over the phrase "Blanks (Undervotes)"](docs/images/2022-11-DA-Rounds-Tooltip.png)

 This project can also output RCV results in a short summary format for inclusion in a results summary page of several contests.